fri-datascience/course_ids/docs/handbook/01-Introduction_to_Python.md

 Before using Python, we need to select and install a Python distribution.
 We can choose to install a pure Python distribution or an Anaconda Python distribution.
 Some advantages of using an Anaconda distribution are:

 * Anaconda makes it easy for the user to install the Python version of choice.
 Anaconda will also resolve issues with administrator privileges if a user does not have administrative rights for his system.
-* [Anaconda Accelerate](https://docs.continuum.io/accelerate/index.html) can provide the user with high performance computing and several other components.
 * Anaconda removes bottlenecks involved in installing the right packages while taking into considerations their compatibility with various other packages as might be encountered while using the standard *pip* package manager.
 * There is no risk of breaking required system libraries.
 There are also many open source packages available for Anaconda, which are not within the pip repository.